pism/pism/doc/sphinx/manual/jakobshavn/index.rst

 - A modestly-fine vertical grid with 20 m spacing is chosen, but even finer is recommended, especially to resolve the temperate ice layer in these outlet glaciers.

-- There is an option :opt:`-no_model_strip` ``10`` asking ``pismo`` to put a 10 km strip around edge of the computational domain.
+- There is an option :opt:`-no_model_strip` ``10`` asking ``pismr -regional`` to put a 10 km strip around edge of the computational domain.
 This strip is entirely outside of the drainage basin defined by ``ftt_mask``.
 In this strip the thermodynamical spun-up variables ``bmelt,tillwat,enthalpy,litho_temp`` from ``g5km_bc.nc`` are held fixed and used as boundary conditions for the conservation of energy model.
 A key part of putting these boundary conditions into the model strip are the options

   .. code-block:: none